isabella232/kendo-react-animation/docs/slide/index.md

 );
 ```

-### Disable Slide In Animation
+### Disable Slide-In Animation

-The Slide component allows to disable the showing animation, which will result in instant element display.
-To disable animation, you will need to define the `animateOnSlideIn` option to `false`.
+The Slide component allows you to disable the showing animation, which will result in an instant element display.
+To disable the slide-in animation, set the `animateOnSlideIn` option to `false`.

 ```html-preview
   <style>